GetMeoutt/linux_assignment3/README.md

 chmod +x /var/lib/webgen/bin/generate_index
 ```

-since `webgen` user will be the person who control the script and service, we need to make it own the files in home directory
+since `webgen` user will be the person who controls the script and service, we need to change the ownership of the files in the home directory

-6. change the permission of the folder (include anything inside) to `webgen`
+6. change the permission of the folder (and include anything inside) to `webgen`
 ```bash
 sudo chown -R webgen:webgen /var/lib/webgen
 ```

 >[!note]
- the reason to create system user and not regular user is to isolate task and permission, reducing risk of the accidental and malicious changes
+ the reason to create a system user and not regular user is to isolate task and permission, reducing the risks of accidental errors and malicious changes

 >[!Tip]
->By sperate user and give the permission to do the user only what they need, it follows  the principle of principle of least privilege (POLP): Grant only the minimum permissions necessary for a user, process, or application to perform its tasks, and nothing more
+>By separate user and give the permission to do the user only what they need, it follows the principle of principle of least privilege (POLP): Grant only the minimum permissions necessary for a user, process, or application to perform its tasks, and nothing more

 https://www.techtarget.com/searchsecurity/definition/principle-of-least-privilege-POLP

-### 2. Config `Systemd`
+### 2. Config `systemd`
-in this step we will use the `generate-index.service` and `enerate-index.timer`  from the repository to set up `systemd` to run the `generate_index` every day at 5 am.
+in this step we will use the `generate-index.service` and `generate-index.timer`  from the repository to set up `systemd` to run the `generate_index` every day at 5 am.

-as the `generate-index.service,generate-index.timer ` file are provided in the repository, you should be able to do the following step, using these files.
+as the `generate-index.service,generate-index.timer ` files are provided in the repository, you should be able to do the following steps.

 the `generate-index.service` has the following content inside
 ```bash